 Wait Listed Classes

-- Carefully track your enrollment level if you are on a waiting list.
+- Track your enrollment level if you are on a waiting list.

-- If you are not admitted to your wait-listed class and have not received all of your aid by the time your bill is due, pay your bill to avoid a late fee.
+- If you are not admitted to your wait-listed class and have not received all of your aid when your bill is due, pay it to avoid a late fee.

 - Once you are admitted to the wait-listed class and you are enrolled full-time, remaining aid funds will be credited to your student account.
 If you have already paid your bill and you would like a check for the credited amount, contact Student Financial Services.